DnFFaM/DnFFAm/README.md

 Programmer and shi
 ------------------

-i've been in that shit for moment you know what am saying.
+i've been in This Website for a moment So i dont know what am doing.

 ### Skills